katiehermalik/GA-mongoose/README.md

 4. love fancy cloaks but not if they also love either top hats or virgin blood * Hint-You will also have to use $nin *

 <hr>
-&#x1F534; The commit message should read: <br>
-"Commit 6 - selected even more vampires"
+&#x1F534;  Commit.
+Suggested message: "selected even more vampires"
 <hr>

 ### 7\.
 Negative Selection